-- Technology and play
+- public policy issues involving and impacting play

-A publication of The Strong
+A Publication of The Strong

 The American Journal of Play is published by The Strong, a highly interactive, collections-based educational institution devoted to the study and exploration of play.
-The American Journal of Play complements, and is informed by, the world’s largest and most comprehensive collection of dolls, toys, games, electronic games, and other artifacts of play, which The Strong holds in the National Museum of Play, the International Center for the History of Electronic Games, the National Toy Hall of Fame, and the Brian Sutton-Smith Library and Archives of Play.
+The Strong houses the world’s largest and most comprehensive collection of historical materials related to play and is home to the International Center for the History of Electronic Games, the National Toy Hall of Fame, the World Video Game Hall of Fame, the Brian Sutton-Smith Library and Archives of Play, and Woodbury School.